 Your transferred deposits will be separately insured from any accounts you may already have at First Financial Bank, National Association for six months after the failure of The First National Bank of Danville.
 Checks that were drawn on The First National Bank of Danville that did not clear before the institution closed will be honored as long as there are sufficient funds in the account.
 If you have questions about your account(s) transferred to the assuming bank, you may speak to an FDIC representative regarding deposit insurance by calling 1-800-591-2817.

 For general questions about FDIC deposit insurance coverage, please call 1-877-275-3342 or visit EDIE, the FDIC's Electronic Deposit Insurance Estimator.

-agreement with First Financial Bank, National Association as long as
+First Financial Bank, National Association (www.first-online.com)

 The Automated Teller Machines (ATM) and online service will remain available.